Comparisons12 min read

 Key Features

-• 2,400+ servers in 75+ countries
+• 2,400+ servers across 75+ countries

-• SOCKS5 proxy included at no extra cost
+• SOCKS5 proxy included with every subscription

-• Scramble (obfuscation) for restrictive networks
+• Scramble (obfuscation) to slip past restrictive networks

-• Automatic kill switch on all platforms
+• Automatic kill switch on every platform

 IPVanish Pricing (2026)